maulanafikriash/Menu-Maestro/README.md

 # Menu-Maestro
+Ini adalah website katalog restoran hasil penyelesaian saya, di kelas Menjadi Front-End Web Developer Expert di [Dicoding Academy](https://www.dicoding.com/).

-This is a restaurant catalog website that was the result of my submission, in the class to become a front-end web developer expert at [Dicoding Academy](https://www.dicoding.com/)
+*This is a restaurant catalog website that was the result of my submission, in the class to Cecome a Front-End Web Developer Expert at [Dicoding Academy](https://www.dicoding.com/)*

 ## Menu Page :
 - Home